 Several of our Duke Oncology Nurses have been recipients of the North Carolina Great 100.
 The Great 100 is a peer recognition organization that recognizes nurses at a yearly gala who demonstrate excellence in practice and commitment to their profession.

-Our oncology nursing leadership team is comprised of Clinical Team Leads, Nurse Managers, Clinical Operations Directors, and an Associate Chief Nursing Officer.
+Our oncology nursing leadership team is comprised of Clinical Team Leads, Nurse Managers, Clinical Operations Directors, and an Chief of Oncology Nursing.
 This team collaborates on initiatives that span our health system.
 Team members look for opportunities to improve care, patient engagement and work culture for our staff.

 Nursing Education & Scholarship